CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

   The pixel data can contain the observed image, a weight map, or a flag map.
 Tile images and weights are created in the case of CFIS by Stephen Gwyn using a combination of `swarp` and his own software.
 Examples of file names are `CFIS.316.246.r.fits`, `CFIS.205.267.r.weight.fits.fz`, the latter is a compressed FITS file, see below.
-Tile flag files are created the mask module of `ShapePipe`, see (#mask-images).
+Tile flag files are created the mask module of `ShapePipe`, see [Mask images](#mask-images).
 The tile ID needs to be modified such that the `.` between the two tile numbers (RA and DEC indicator) is not mistaken for a file extension delimiter.
 In addition, for clarity, we include the string `image` for a tile image type.
   Default convention: **<image_type>-<number>.fits**
   Examples: `CFIS_image-277_282.fits`, `CFIS_weight-274-282.fits.fz`, `pipeline_flag-239_293.fits`

+- Database catalogue files
+  For very large files that combine information from multiple tiles or single exposures, `ShapePipe` creates `sqlite` data base catalogues.
+  Convention: None
+  Examples: `log_exp_headers.sqlite`, exposure header information

 ### CFIS processing

 `ShapePipe' splits the processing of CFIS images into three parts: 1.)
 Preparation of the input images; 2.)
 Processing of single exposure images;